ampproject/amphtml/ads/criteo.md

 # Criteo

-Criteo support for AMP covers Real Time Audience (RTA), Publisher Marketplace (PuMP) and Passback technologies.
+Criteo support for AMP covers Real Time Audience (RTA), Standalone, Publisher Marketplace (PuMP) and Passback technologies.

 For configuration details and to generate your tags, please refer to [your publisher account](https://publishers.criteo.com) or contact publishers@criteo.com.